 Complications with tonsillitis are very rare.
-If they happen, they mostly affect young children aged 2 to 4.

 Sometimes you can get a pocket filled with pus (abscess) between your tonsils and the wall of your throat.
 This is called quinsy.

-Urgent advice: See a GP urgently or go to A&E if you have:
+Immediate action required: Call 999 or go to A&E if you have: